 These Regulations apply to all Landlords who let accommodation which contains electrical equipment, the requirement is for all electrical equipment to be safe.
-There is no mandatory requirement for equipment to be checked by a qualified electrician; however we do recommend annual safety checks of all electrical appliances by a suitably qualified professional.
+There is no mandatory requirement for equipment to be checked by a qualified electrician; however it is the Landlords responsibility to ensure the eletrics are safe.
+We recommend an Electrical Installation Condition Report is carried out by a suitably qualified professional.
 Where the safe use of the equipment relies upon the user being aware of any particular characteristic, suitable information or instruction booklets should be provided.

 The Plugs and Sockets (Safety) Regulations 1994

 These Regulations require that any plug, socket or adapter which is intended for domestic use complies with the appropriate current standard (BS1363) or approval alternatives, and that plugs are fitted with a fuse that conforms to the appropriate current standard (BS1362).

 Smoke and Carbon Monoxide Alarm (England) Regulations 2015

 It is a legal requirement for smoke detectors to be installed on each floor of the Property, which must be hardwired or in older buildings battery operated devices.
 It is also a legal requirement to have a carbon monoxide detector installed where there is a fuel device, such as a gas fired boiler or gas fire, or a solid fuel burner.
 It is the Landlords responsibility to ensure the detectors are in working order at the commencement of a Tenancy.

 Legionnaires Disease - Control of Risk